datastaxdevs/workshop-graphql-netflix/README.md

 Keep it handy for later use (best to download it in CSV format, as the values will not be visible afterward).
 This will provide authentication later when interacting with the database.
-Today, in particular, we will need the string labeled "token" (the one starting with `AstraCS:...`).
+Today, in particular, you'll need the string labeled "token" (the one starting with `AstraCS:...`).

 > **⚠️ Important**
 > ```